Xilinx/RFNoC-HLS-ATSC-RX/README.md

 ![gr-dtv](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/gr-dtv.png?raw=true)

 The following flowgraph shows 6 of 10 blocks implemented in RFNoC.
-RX Filter was combined with FPLL and DC Blocker was combined with AGC at the HLS source level so that more CEs (Computation Engines) could fit in one FPGA image.
+RX Filter was combined with FPLL and DC Blocker was combined with AGC at the HLS source level so that more CEs (Computation Engines) could fit in one FPGA image (combined area utilization of all blocks was not an issue).
 Throttle compensates for a rate mismatch (an action item for future iterations and discussed later).

 ![grc](https://github.com/Xilinx/RFNoC-HLS-ATSC-RX/blob/master/figures/grc.png?raw=true)